Market Whales and Their Recent Bets on ALB Options

 Albemarle is one of the world's largest lithium producers.
 In the lithium industry, the majority of demand comes from batteries, where lithium is used as the energy storage material, particularly in electric vehicles.
 Albemarle is a fully integrated lithium producer.
 Its upstream resources include salt brine deposits in Chile and the US and two hard rock mines in Australia, both of which are joint ventures.
 The company operates lithium refining plants in Chile, the US, Australia, and China.
 Albemarle is a global leader in the production of bromine, used in flame retardants.
 It is also a major producer of oil refining catalysts.

+In light of the recent options history for Albemarle, it's now appropriate to focus on the company itself.
+We aim to explore its current performance.

-Albemarle's Current Market Status With a volume of 606,341, the price of ALB is up 1.85% at $92.56.
-RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
-Next earnings are expected to be released in 6 days.
+Albemarle's Current Market Status Currently trading with a volume of 5,797,685, the ALB's price is down by -6.54%, now at $87.08.
+RSI readings suggest the stock is currently may be approaching oversold.
+Anticipated earnings release is in 89 days.
 What The Experts Say On Albemarle

-5 market experts have recently issued ratings for this stock, with a consensus target price of $127.6.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $119.8.

-Consistent in their evaluation, an analyst from Keybanc keeps a Overweight rating on Albemarle with a target price of $151.
-An analyst from Citigroup has decided to maintain their Neutral rating on Albemarle, which currently sits at a price target of $100.
-An analyst from UBS persists with their Neutral rating on Albemarle, maintaining a target price of $109.
-Reflecting concerns, an analyst from Wells Fargo lowers its rating to Equal-Weight with a new price target of $100.
-Maintaining their stance, an analyst from Oppenheimer continues to hold a Outperform rating for Albemarle, targeting a price of $178.
+Maintaining their stance, an analyst from Citigroup continues to hold a Neutral rating for Albemarle, targeting a price of $100.
+An analyst from Wells Fargo has revised its rating downward to Equal-Weight, adjusting the price target to $100.
+Reflecting concerns, an analyst from HSBC lowers its rating to Hold with a new price target of $95.
+An analyst from B of A Securities persists with their Buy rating on Albemarle, maintaining a target price of $126.
+Consistent in their evaluation, an analyst from Oppenheimer keeps a Outperform rating on Albemarle with a target price of $178.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.